 If you have heard of good debt and bad debt before then you should know that such debt is a sensible investment for your financial future.

 Your good debt should leave you way better off in the long-term and it should also not have any negative impact on your financial position.

-With this kind of debt, you would have a clear reason for taking the debt on and you will also have a realistic plan for paying it back as well.
+With this kind of loan, you would have a clear reason for taking the debt on and you will also have a realistic plan for paying it back as well.